Home / Coffee knowledge / Good water for coffee – the ultimate coffee water guide

 • For hydrogen carbonate, the factor is 0.82

-If we use this, we get a value in Parts per Million Calcium Carbonate, which gives us the effective amount of particles.
-Since this then has to be divided by 17.85 to reach German hardness, we take the direct route without an intermediate step.
+When we apply this, we get a value in parts per million calcium carbonate, which tells us the effective amount of particles.
+Since this must then be divided by 17.85 to reach German hardness, we take the direct route without an intermediate step.

-• That means: Calcium in mg/L divided by 7.1 plus Magnesium in mg/L divided by 4.35 results in the total hardness.
+• This means: Calcium in mg/L divided by 7.1 plus magnesium in mg/L divided by 4.35 results in the total hardness.

 • The value of hydrogen carbonate in mg/L is divided by 21.8 to calculate the alkalinity in dH.

-Ignore all other values on the bottle for now.
+Ignore all other values on the bottle for the moment.

 Mixing mineral water and tap water

-Mixing can also work.
-A harder water and a very soft water combined can result in the perfect water.
-A higher proportion of tap water reduces the water costs for buying mineral water.
+Mixing can also do the trick.
+A harder water and a very soft water combined can result in the perfect water together.
+A higher share of tap water reduces the water costs for purchasing mineral water.

-The following calculation will help you to mix two waters to achieve your target water.
+The following calculation helps you to mix two waters in such a way that your target water is created.
 Have fun mixing.

 Desalination plants are a coffee water problem!

 Desalination plants supply entire houses with water.
-Here, too, ions are exchanged, namely calcium and magnesium by sodium.
-This greatly reduces the total hardness of the water.
+Here, too, ions are exchanged, namely calcium and magnesium for sodium.
+This significantly reduces the total hardness of the water.
 However, the alkalinity remains.

 Alkalinity can also be described as acid-binding capacity.
 In nature, this is a good effect because it "reverses" acidic water.
 For coffee, this is problematic.
-Coffee - like many complex luxury foods - thrives on acids that balance and stabilize the coffee flavor.
-If these acids are buffered by high alkalinity, the coffee subsequently tastes bland and dull.
-The finest coffees in the world then taste like uniform coffee and lose their characteristics.
-Therefore, desalination plants are advantageous for reducing limescale formation, but problematic for preparing coffee water.
+Coffee lives—like many complex luxury foods—from acids that are balancing and stabilizing for the coffee taste.
+If these acids are buffered by a high alkalinity, the coffee ends up bland and dull.
+The finest coffees in the world then taste like ordinary coffee and lose their characteristics.
+Therefore, while desalination plants are an advantage for reducing limescale formation, they are problematic for preparing coffee water.

-In houses with desalination plants, the only option is usually to go to the garden.
+In houses with desalination plants, there is usually only the option of going into the garden.
 As a rule, the water hoses are not connected to the desalination plant.
-This is where the process of measuring and filtering via decarbonization or reaching for mineral water begins again.
+This is where the process of measuring and filtering via decarbonization begins again, or opting for mineral water.

 Important: Desalination plants are not suitable for preparing good coffee water!

-Minerals are fundamentally uncharged.
-Dissolved in water, they break down into charged fragments called ions.
+Minerals are generally uncharged.
+Dissolved in water, they decompose into charged fragments called ions.

 • Cations = Positive equal to or greater than total hardness (sodium, potassium)